austinbillings/killer-nova/README.md

 # Killer Nova 🀄️

-_The sexiest theme this side of the kuiper belt._

 ![Screenshot of Killer Nova, the 2021 edition of the classic text editor too-cool-for-school vibe.](./killer-nova.png)

 KN employs crimson red, teal, gold, greys, and pale green to deliver a code-all-day experience with readability, class, and a touch of candy jungle badassery.